 In this sense, then, the lower is not the lesser.
 It’s not hippy mumbo jumbo to say that the physical is the spiritual and the spiritual is the physical.
 We’re all of these things together and you can’t unmix the omelette.
 Trying to live only spiritually, or only physically, can cause grave damage.

 If we bring a totality of consciousness (presence, love) to anything, then anything can act as a gateway to wider vistas of knowing and experiencing truth and transcendent unity… as much as is possible in human life.

 Which levels of a person’s consciousness are activated and operating matter.

 To illustrate this via one of the most physical, sensual things a human can experience: sex can be violence, sex can be an empty means to an end, sex can be a sacred and poetic experience…and many other things.

-It all depends on whether the people involved are:
+It all depends on whether the couple involved in the sex act are:

 -solely functioning from their primal drives,

 -or synthesisizng those drives with all of the other features of their being to arrive at a greater wholeness.

 We can experience this wholeness as a state where all of our drives and longings–from our basic instincts for survival, to the calls of the sublime, and everything in between–inform, temper, and inspire the greatest expressions of each other.

 This concludes the sixth of nine foundational articles for this project.
 The next article in this series is Layers of Kinship.